Digital dashboards that help you identify deviations and make the right decisions.

 To create a Week planner, go to the organization where you want it set up.
 Then add an Activity Board and select the option Week planner.

-All users in your home organization are added automatically – but you can easily remove or add users, both inside and outside of the home organization.
+Under the “USERS” tab, you can easily remove or add more users, both within and outside the home organization.

 Have you made changes and want to include all users in the home organization?
 You can quickly do that here as well.

-To add a new task, click Add in the top right corner.
+To add a new task, click “Add” in the top right corner.
+Then choose whether you want to add a task or a series.

-Below the information box, you can see where the task was created and who created it.
+In the task form, you can see where the task originates from and who created it.

-In the bottom right corner, you’ll get a summary of your Week planner: the total number of tasks and how many are completed.
+In the bottom right corner, you get an overview of your week planner, including the total number of tasks and how many are marked as done.

-A key strength is that tasks follow the person.
-For example, if you assign a task to Person 1 in Department 1’s Week planner, it will also appear in Department 2’s Week planner – as long as that person is included in the second board.
+A smart feature is that tasks follow the person.
+If you assign a task to someone in Department 1’s week planner, it will also appear in Department 2’s week planner, as long as that user is included there as well.

-Now your Week planner is ready to use!
-With this view, you get a clear overview of the week and can easily plan, distribute, and follow up on work across your team.
+Your week planner is now ready to use!
+With this view, you get a clear overview of the week and can easily plan, distribute, and follow up on work within your team.

 Free web demo